|

 Each planted food plot should use

-nearby water sources and the use of native plants that each
+nearby water sources and native plants that wildlife

-species uses.
+species prefer.
 Native plant species are very beneficial and

 you should be careful when introducing new and foreign species